April 1, 2019

 Before we jump in, we strongly recommend hiring an experienced domain name broker – especially if the price tag is likely to be five figures or more.
 Domain name brokers can boost your chances when it comes to premium domain negotiation thanks to years of experience and skill at assessing a name’s true value.

 They will handle everything for you, ensuring an efficient and effective premium domain negotiation process.
-But if you’re raring to go and think you can do it alone, this guide covers you everything you need.
+But if you’re raring to go and think you can do it alone, this guide covers everything you need.

 Key takeaways